 Coverage of Conditions and Treatments (Coverage Decisions)

-Brain Injury Rehabilitation Programs (BIRPs) are outpatient programs that deliver regularly scheduled, comprehensive, interdisciplinary, worker-centered care for patients with brain injury.
+The gold standard treatment for Traumatic Brain Injury is multidisciplinary rehabilitation.
+Brain Injury Rehabilitation Programs (BIRPs) are outpatient programs that deliver regularly scheduled, comprehensive, interdisciplinary, worker-centered care for all patients with brain injury including concussion.
 There is a half day program (minimum of 4 hours per day) and a full day program (minimum of 6 hours per day).
 The medical services provided are coordinated, integrated, goal-directed, and team-based.

 BIRP has three phases: